genta-bahana-nagari/navy-academy/README.md

 <!-- ![Portfolio Preview](./screenshot_1.jpeg) -->

 ## 🚀 About the Project
-This is my personal portfolio website built using **React, Vite, and Tailwind CSS**.
-It showcases my skills, projects, and experiences in an interactive and modern UI.
+The Navy Academy Project is a dynamic and responsive web application developed using the **React and Tailwind**.
+Designed to manage and streamline operations for a naval educational institution, the platform provides an intuitive interface for students, instructors, and administrative staff to interact with the academy's digital infrastructure.

 ## 🛠️ Tech Stack
 - **Frontend:** React, Vite, Tailwind CSS